 - Investigation and prosecution: Financial intelligence provides evidence that can be used to investigate and prosecute financial crimes.
 It helps to establish links between suspects, their financial transactions, and criminal or terrorist activities.

-- Risk assessments: Financial intelligence is used to identify high-risk individuals and entities, as well as countries or regions that are susceptible to money laundering or terrorist financing.
+- Risk assessments: Financial intelligence is used to identify high-risk jurisdictions, individuals and entities, as well as countries or regions that are susceptible to money laundering or terrorist financing.

 - International cooperation: Financial intelligence is shared between countries to facilitate the investigation and prosecution of cross-border financial crimes.
 International cooperation is essential for the effective prevention and detection of money laundering and terrorist financing.